This is my translation of an interview with Ibushi Kôta and Kenny Omega for Weekly Pro Wrestling in November 2010.

 Kenny: We’re going to prove we are the best team.
 Not just as Juniors or in New Japan, but the best in the world.
 We don’t always train or wrestle together, but we are always thinking about the team.
 At times when Ibushi is injured, he’s still my number one priority.
 Now that people’s eyes are on the IWGP [Junior Tag belts], I want to defend the titles and prove we aren’t a fluke.

 Tell us your impressions of Prince Devitt and Taguchi Ryûsuke again.

 Ibushi: Taguchi is great.
 He can align himself with the opponent’s pace.
 He moves plenty on his own, but in the end he gets moved [to where he needs to be] by his opponent.
 I don’t really know why that is.

 I have a feeling me and Devitt have something in common in our thinking.
 It’s just a little bit, but something’s overlapping.
 That’s why [I think] we are on the same wavelength.

 What do you have in common?

-Ibushi: We are the New Japan Juniors of the 90s.
+Ibushi: We are the New Japan Juniors [who watched the wrestling] of the 90s.
 That’s what we are like.
 It feels like the things he likes about the wrestling he watched are the same as the things I like about the wrestling I watched.
-It’s fun to fight someone like that, but it might be that we push each other over our limits and destroy each other.
+It’s fun to wrestle someone like that, but it might be that we push each other beyond our limits and destroy each other.
 But, it’s [still] fun [at the same time].